 Eagle Eye’s recent report on the loyalty habits of Canadian consumers illustrates how important digital channels are to today’s loyalty programs.
 Here are 4 key components for a successful digital loyalty strategy:

 83% of Millennials want to access information about their rewards status on a mobile device, but even Gen X (64%) and Boomers (34%) are following this trend.
 They want to earn and redeem in real time across all channels – in-store, online, email and mobile – but mobile devices are key because they make it easy for customers to stay connected to the program wherever they are.

-The only way to personalize loyalty is to have usable customer data.
-Customers will share data, but in exchange nearly half of them (45%) expect personalized offers and communications.
-In other words, if brands aren’t using their data to enhance personalization, they’re going to lose the trust they need to keep gathering that data.
+The only way to personalise loyalty is to have usable customer data.
+Customers will share data, but in exchange nearly half of them (45%) expect personalised offers and communications.
+In other words, if brands aren’t using their data to enhance personalisation, they’re going to lose the trust they need to keep gathering that data.

 3. Data-informed value

 Nearly a quarter of Millennials have shared their loyalty experiences on social media.
 This sharing should give brands a wealth of ideas for creating data-informed value such as building social sharing and social activity into loyalty earn-and-redeem initiatives and tactics.
 Again, brands need to make data actionable and use it to add value to the program, not just sit on it.

 Consumers increasingly expect omnichannel redemption experiences and personalised communications throughout the customer journey.
 They want specific transactions (such as checking rewards status) to be digitally convenient, but they also want the overall loyalty experience to be consistent, whether at the point of sale, on social media or within an app.